 Many individuals with brain injury struggle with mental health issues such as depression and/or substance use.
-Some become caught up in the justice system.
-Individuals with these complex needs often face barriers in getting the services they need.
+Unfortunately, people with these complex needs often face barriers in getting the services they need.

-The Toronto ABI Network is active in the Toronto Regional Human Service and Justice Coordinating Committee (T- HSJCC).
-The committee has developed a service resolution process that brings the ABI, addiction, mental health and criminal justice sectors to a common table to create personalized solutions for individuals with these complex needs.
+The Network is also active in the Toronto Regional Human Service and Justice Coordinating Committee (T-HSJCC), which brings the ABI, addiction, mental health and criminal justice sectors together to create personalized solutions for individuals with these complex needs.